anyscale/madewithml.github.io/docs/courses/foundations/convolutional-neural-networks.md

 (3, 6, 500)
 </pre>

+!!! question "Is our `pad_sequences` function properly created?"
+    Notice any assumptions that could lead to hidden bugs?

+    ??? quote "Show answer"
+        By using `np.zeros()` to create our padded sequences, we're assuming that our pad token's index is 0.
+While this is the case for our project, someone could choose to use a different index and this can cause an error.
+Worst of all, this would be a silent error because all downstream operations would still run normally but our performance will suffer and it may not always be intuitive that this was the cause of issue!

 ## Dataset
 We're going to create Datasets and DataLoaders to be able to efficiently create batches with our data splits.